The times, they are a-changing!

 Recommendations:

-Once the quote is completed, take the client through it in detail to manage expectations and ensure everyone understands the systems audit and solution design scope.
-They need to know what’s involved and how it’s integral to a smooth implementation process.
+Once the quote is completed, do a detailed walkthrough with the client to manage expectations and ensure they understand the scope of the systems audit and solution design.
+They need to know what’s involved and you need their buy-in to ensure a smooth implementation process.

 4. Assessment

-Once the systems audit/solution design quote has been agreed upon, you can start the tech stack and process assessment.
-The aim is to assess what’s being used, what’s obsolete, and areas for improvement.
+Once the quote has been generated and agreed upon, you can begin assessing the tech stack and processes.
+You want to assess what’s being used, what’s obsolete, and areas for improvement.

 What’s involved:

-- Collecting information from key users about app/system usage
+- Collecting key info from users about app/system usage

-- Assessing quantitative and qualitative data to highlight inefficiencies and inform solution recommendations
+- Gathering a mix of quantitative and qualitative data to highlight inefficiencies and inform solution recommendations

 Challenges to consider: